No items found.

 podcast setup

-A good podcast setup starts with the basics.
-That means ensuring you can record high-quality audio.
-Below is a general list of what you’ll need depending on where you are in your podcasting journey.
+Here's a list of what you’ll need depending on where you are in your podcasting journey.

 • Camera: If you’re recording video, you can use a webcam or your phone as a webcam.

-• Mic stand: This helps ensure your mic is well positioned for better sound.
+• Mic stand: This helps ensure your mic is well-positioned for better sound.
 Many USB mics come with a stand.

 • Headphones: Wear headphones to prevent your microphone from picking up audio feedback.